 Gain Knobs - In addition to the volume slider there is an additional gain knob for each slot.
 These allow you to fine tune the maximum gain volume of the loaded sample.
 The gain adjustment will also be written to the track's ID3 tag, meaning that it will be the same everytime you load it.

 SP-6 Output Selector

 Use the master output selector button to choose where you wish to send the SP-6 output.

-L outputs through the left channelMoutputs through both channels (mix)A outputs through the aux channel (1 & 2)R outputs through the right channel
+L outputs through the left channelMoutputs through both channels (mix)R outputs through the right channel